united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step3/info.md

+&#127919; In this step you will ...

+* Configure your `CoreWaapService` instance
+* Access juiceshop web application via USP Core WAAP
+* Inspect the actions taken by USP Core WAAP

 ### Configure your CoreWaapService instance

->if you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide
+> &#128226; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide

-Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the Juiceshop web app:
+Having the USP Core WAAP operator installed and ready to go, you can configure the `CoreWaapService` instance to protect the Juiceshop web app:

 ```yaml
 apiVersion: waap.core.u-s-p.ch/v1alpha1